sendgrid/sendgrid-python/docker/README.md

 ## Using an old version

-The easiest way to use an old version is to use an old tag.
+The easiest way to use an old version is to use an [old tag](https://github.com/sendgrid/sendgrid-python/releases).

 ```sh-session
 $ docker run -it sendgrid/sendgrid-python:v3.6.1
 ```

 Tags from before this Docker image was created might not exist yet.
-You may [manually download](#Versions) old versions in order to use them.
+You may [manually download](#Versions) [old versions](https://github.com/sendgrid/sendgrid-python/releases) in order to use them.

 <a name="Versions"></a>
-## Specifying a version
+## Specifying specific versions

-To use a different version of sendgrid-python or python-http-client - for instance, to replicate your production setup - mount it with the `-v <host_dir>:<container_dir>` option.
+To use different versions of sendgrid-python or python-http-client - for instance, to replicate your production setup - mount them with the `-v <host_dir>:<container_dir>` option.
 When you put either repository under `/mnt`, the container will automatically detect it and make the proper symlinks.
 You can edit these files from the host machine while the container is running.

 For instance, to install sendgrid-python 3.6.1 and use the current python-http-client: